sliwhu/TED_Talks_Analysis/README.md

 ##### section 2.1
 * “Do schools kill creativity”, “Your body language may shape who you are” and “How great leaders inspire action” are the top popular talks (made into all four top 10 lists using different definition of popularity)
 * Top 1 viewed talk “Do schools kill creativity” didn’t even make into the top 10 comments per view list.
 On the contrary, “Militant atheism” raised more comments compared to its view numbers.
 * Top 10 talks translated into most number of languages list is quite different from the rest three lists.
 US audiences preferences are apparently different from global average.
+* When comparing top 10 lists of four popularity definitions, there are most overlap between top 10 viewed list and the TED official website.

 ##### section 2.2.1
 * Technology, entertainment and design are indeed belong to the top 10 popular topics.